sboday/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/CSMHE_overview.rst

 What Is the Replacement Table?
 *******************************

 The new database table, ``coursewarehistoryextended_studentmodulehistoryextended``, uses a custom Django field type to give the ``id`` column a type of 64-bit unsigned integer, which offers an exponentially larger storage capacity than the ``courseware_studentmodulehistory`` table.

+.. _Why Is A New Database Needed:

 ********************************
 Why Is A New Database Needed?